wahbafarag/Nestjs-Task-Manager-Rest-Api/README.md

 ## Description

 ## NestJS REST API
-This is a REST API built with NestJS and TypeORM.
+This is a REST API built with NestJS and TypeORM.<br>

 ## Features
-User can have multiple tasks, with a one-to-many relationship between User and Task entities.
+User can have multiple tasks, with a one-to-many relationship between User and Task entities.<br>
-Authentication is implemented using JWT and Passport.
+Authentication is implemented using JWT and Passport.<br>
-Users can perform CRUD operations on tasks (create, update status, delete).
+Users can perform CRUD operations on tasks (create, update status, delete).<br>
-Users can retrieve a task by its ID and get all tasks created by them.
+Users can retrieve a task by its ID and get all tasks created by them.<br>
-Filtering tasks by status is supported.
+Filtering tasks by status is supported.<br>
-A search mechanism is implemented.
+A search mechanism is implemented.<br>

 ## Endpoints
-POST /auth/signup: Create a new user account.
+POST /auth/signup: Create a new user account.<br>
-POST /auth/login: Authenticate and generate a JWT token.
+POST /auth/login: Authenticate and generate a JWT token.<br>
-POST /tasks: Create a new task.
+POST /tasks: Create a new task.<br>
-PUT /tasks/:id: Update the status of a task.
+PUT /tasks/:id: Update the status of a task.<br>
-DELETE /tasks/:id: Delete a task.
+DELETE /tasks/:id: Delete a task.<br>
-GET /tasks/:id: Get a task by its ID.
+GET /tasks/:id: Get a task by its ID.<br>
-GET /tasks: Get all tasks created by the authenticated user.
+GET /tasks: Get all tasks created by the authenticated user.<br>
-GET /tasks?status=completed: Filter tasks by status.
+GET /tasks?status=completed: Filter tasks by status.<br>
-GET /tasks?search=query: Search for tasks matching the provided query.
+GET /tasks?search=query: Search for tasks matching the provided query.<br>
-Make sure to replace :id with the actual ID of the task in the endpoints that require it.
+Make sure to replace :id with the actual ID of the task in the endpoints that require it.<br>

 ## Installation